Bathroom

 • Clean the shower with an ordinary dishwashing detergent unless hard water minerals have been deposited.
 If hard water minerals have been deposited, use a commercial glass cleaner.
 Never use steel wool or scouring pads on the metal portion of shower enclosures.

-• Clean bathtub with a foaming bath and tile cleaner to remove normal soil.
+• Clean the bathtub with a foaming bath and tile cleaner to remove normal soil.
 Don’t use any type of abrasive on the bathtub.

 • For fiberglass tubs and showers use a fiberglass cleaner found at most grocery stores.